Campbell-Muscle-Lab/FiberSim/docs/pages/demos/visualization/single_snap_shot/single_snap_shot.md

 ### Download Blender

 First, download Blender at https://www.blender.org/.
-This model utilizes Blender 2.92.
+This demo utilizes Blender 2.92.
 If your edition is different than this, navigate to `<FiberSim_dir>/demo_files/visualization/single_frame` and open `blender_data.json` as a text file.
-Change the instance of "Blender 2.9.2" to your current version.
+Change the instance of "Blender 2.92" to your current version.

 ![blender path](blender_path.PNG)